rhash/RHash/docs/LIBRHASH.md

 LibRHash Library
 ================

-**LibRHash** is a professional, portable, thread-safe *C* library for computing a wide variety of hash sums.
+**LibRHash** is a professional, portable, thread-safe *C* library for computing a wide variety of hash functions.

 ### Main features
 * Small and easy to learn interface.